Skip to main content

 • historical information

-• photographs
+• photographs.

-Removing heritage items from the heritage schedule
+Removing a heritage item from the District Plan heritage schedule

 Email: heritage@wcc.govt.nz